Biathlon Training Camp at Camp Ripley

 Sgt.
-Taylor Breault, a recruiter with the Wisconsin National Guard takes part in a biathlon training camp and qualification, Jan.
+Taylor Breault, a recruiter with the Wisconsin National Guard opens the bolt to cycle a round during a biathlon training camp and qualification, Jan.
 16, 2021 at Camp Ripley.
 This year in lieu of a regional match, these times will be used for placement for the upcoming Chief of the National Guard Bureau Championships held at the end of February on Camp Ripley.
 (Minnesota National Guard Photo by Sgt.
 Mahsima Alkamooneh)

 |Date Taken: